Smoothing and Aggregating Data

 fig

 Another common smoothing technique is kernel density estimation (KDE).
 A KDE plot shows the distribution using a smooth curve rather than bars.
-In the plot below, we show the same histogram of dog longevities with a KDE curve overlain on top.
-We can see the KDE curve shows a similar shape distribution as the histogram.
+In the following plot, we show the same histogram of dog longevity with a KDE curve overlaid.
+The KDE curve has a similar shape as the histogram:

 from scipy.stats import gaussian_kde